-Up to date (August 20) 2021.
-The Wall Street Journal published an article on the issue and says “This hypothesis (a leak of SARS-Cov-2 from Whaun laboratory) bears investigation, especially since no new information has emerged in the past 18 months to support the natural-origin theory.
+On August, The Wall Street Journal published an article on the issue that stated “This hypothesis (a leak of SARS-Cov-2 from Wuhan laboratory) bears investigation, especially since no new information has emerged in the past 18 months to support the natural-origin theory.
 Meantime, a growing body of circumstantial evidence supports the lab-leak theory, including information reported by the U.S. State Department that employees of the Wuhan lab were becoming sick with Covid-like symptoms in the fall of 2019.”
-(WSJ, August 15, 2021), Read the full article HERE.

 On June 18, we published an article about the possibility that SARS-CoV-2 had leaked from the Wuhan laboratory in China.
 Although this hypothesis had initially been excluded, new scientific evidence revealed that further investigation is needed in order to rule out whether the pandemic originated from a virus that arose naturally including the hypothesis of a leak from Whan laboratory (read HERE).